 In 1971, the Tulsa Port of Catoosa opened and gave the town an economic boom, which continues to this day.
 The port connects to the Mississippi River and the Gulf of Mexico via the McClellan-Kerr Arkansas River Navigation System.
 The port’s 2,000-acre industrial park continues to provide numerous jobs in the area.
 This inland seaport town is the furthest inland seaport in the United States.
 Today, it offers year-round, ice-free barge service with river flow levels controlled by the U.S. Army Corps of Engineers.

-One of the most recognizable icons on Route 66, the attraction was built by Hugh Davis in the early 1970s as an anniversary gift to his wife Zelta, who collected whale figurines.
-Hugh and Zelta had over 40 years of zoological experience when Hugh built the 80 foot long grinning Blue Whale.
+Just beyond the Verdigris River bridges, a new Route 66 attraction was established in Catoosa in the early 1970s, which soon became one of the most recognizable sites on Route 66.
+Hugh Davis built the Blue Whale attraction as an anniversary gift to his wife Zelta, who collected whale figurines.
+Hugh and Zelta had over 40 years of zoological experience when Hugh built the 80-foot-long grinning Blue Whale.

 Hugh, who had retired by that time, owned the land on which the attraction was built and surprised Zelta with the massive project for which she had no idea.
-Originally, the pond surrounding the massive Blue Whale was spring fed and intended only for family use.
-However, as many locals began to sneak in to enjoy its cool waters, Davis brought in tons of sand, built picnic tables, hired life guards, and opened his masterpiece to the public.
+Originally, the pond surrounding the massive Blue Whale was spring-fed and was intended only for family use.
+However, as many locals began to sneak in to enjoy its cool waters, Davis brought in tons of sand, built picnic tables, hired lifeguards, and opened his masterpiece to the public.

 In no time at all, its pond, giant Blue Whale, and zoo, housed in a wooden ark, attracted both locals and travelers alike.
 Children flocked to slide down the tail of the large Blue Whale into the cool waters of the pond, as families enjoyed the picnic tables, concessions, and boats provided at Nature’s Acres.